ThirdKeyAI/symbiont-sdk-python/README.md

 # Symbiont Python SDK

-A Python SDK for interacting with the Symbiont Agent Runtime System, providing a streamlined interface for building AI-powered applications with agent capabilities.
+A Python SDK for interacting with the Symbiont Agent Runtime System, providing a streamlined interface for building AI-powered applications with agent capabilities, tool review workflows, and security analysis.

 ## Overview

-The Symbiont Python SDK enables developers to integrate with the Symbiont platform, which provides intelligent agent runtime capabilities.
-This SDK handles authentication, HTTP requests, error handling, and provides typed models for working with Symbiont agents and related resources.
+The Symbiont Python SDK enables developers to integrate with the Symbiont platform, which provides intelligent agent runtime capabilities and comprehensive tool review workflows.
+This SDK handles authentication, HTTP requests, error handling, and provides typed models for working with Symbiont agents, tool reviews, and related resources.

 ## Installation